The 2-day tours depart three times per week:

 Day 1: Cotopaxi Bike and Hike

-You will be picked up around 7.00 am in New Town, Quito.
+You will be picked up around 7.00 am at La Tribuna de Los Shyris, at 7.15 am at La Plaza Foch, New Town, or at 7.30 am at Plaza Blas, Old Town, Quito.
 There will be a breakfast stop before you travel to Cotopaxi National Park.
 Once you arrive, you will visit the Interpretation Centre where you will learn about the Cotopaxi National Park.
 Inside the centre, there are showrooms, a coffee shop and souvenirs for purchase.

 After your visit to the centre, you will head to the parking place where you will receive an explanation about Cotopaxi volcano itself, as well as the flora and fauna characteristic of the area.

 You will hike up to the refugee which is situated at 4864 m.
 The hike can be challenging due to the altitude so it is likely you will be grateful for the rest once you reach the destination!
 At the refugee, you will have a rest and be able to enjoy the views of the National Park.

 You will begin downhill cycling to Limpiopungo Lagoon after the break.
 This will take around an hour.
 After you enjoy your hard-earned lunch, the transport will take you to your evening accommodation.
 Depending on availability, you will stay at Papagayo Hosteria or Chuquiragua Lodge.